ch-ivy/iot-interface/README.md

 # Iot

-This project works with weather API and broadcasts weather details on a slick dashboard
+This project works with weather API and broadcasts weather details on a slick dashboard [here](iot-interface.netlify.app)

 ## Further help